dictation-toolbox/natlink/readme.md

 However, there is some python to provide a veneer over the functions exported in the natlink .pyd files and export them to as the "natlink" python package.
 Presently the entire python for natlink is in NatlinkSource/__init__.py

+_natlink_core.pyd/.pdb Supports - DPI 15, 16
+_natlink_core_legacy.pyd/.pdb Supports- DNS 13, DPI 14

 ## Updating after Compilation or Python Edit

-If you have a natlink installed, and just wish to update the _natlinkcore.pyd and .pdb from _natlinkcore15.pyd and __init__.py, run the powershell scripts local_publish_15.ps1 in and administrative powershell to update.
+If you have a natlink installed, and just wish to update the .pyd and .pdb new _natlink_core.pyd/_natlink_core_legacy.pyd and __init__.py, run the powershell scripts local_publish.ps1 in and administrative powershell to update.

-If you wish a different install location or pyd, pleasee copy local_publish_15.ps1 to a script update_natlink.ps1 and make edits.  update_natlink1.ps1 is in .gitignore so it won't be checked in to git.
+If you wish a different install location or pyd, pleasee copy local_publish.ps1 to a script update_natlink.ps1 and make edits.  update_natlink1.ps1 is in .gitignore so it won't be checked in to git.

 ## Debugging